rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 British Rainfall monthly rainfall sheets relevant to this are:

 * [VALENTIA-MIX](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-MIX), which contains a Met Council 'Telegraph Station' record from 1866 onwards, with the years before 1877 backfilled (in 1925?) from the Met Office Quarterly Reports.
 There is also a separate Valentia record with the Knight of Kerry as the observer for 1861-1870.
-A note on this record says two relevant things potentially linking it to the DWT/Telegraph world: i) the gauge moved from Knightstown to Foilhomurrum (the temporary Telegraph station) in 1865; ii) around the same time, a new gauge was substituted for the Fitzroy gauge.
+A note on this record says two things potentially linking it to the DWT/Telegraph world:
+    * i) the gauge moved from Knightstown to Foilhomurrum (the temporary Telegraph station) in 1865;
+    * ii) around the same time, a new gauge was substituted for the Fitzroy gauge.

 * [VALENTIA-OBSERVATORY](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/VALENTIA-OBSERVATORY), which contains a Met Council 'Valentia Observatory' record from 1880 (not 1868) onwards, relabelled 'Cahirciveen Valentia Observatory' from 1892.

 [Comparison](Comparisons/VALENTIA-DWR-1861-1875-Comparison.xlsx) of the aggregated monthly DWR 1861-1875 figures with British Rainfall monthly figures shows a lot of good matches for the Valentia-Mix Telegraph record 1866-1870, which is part of the period of back-filled figures taken from the Quarterly Reports.
-There's little match to the Knight of Kerry record, depsite its possible DWR links, although the Valentia DWR record has lots of missing days in its earlier years.
+There's little match to the Valentia-Mix Knight of Kerry record, depsite its possible DWR links, although the Valentia DWR record has lots of missing days in its earlier years.